Skip to content

 }

-only_in_a / only_in_b are each a read_table-style payload carrying the rows unique to that side (so limit and the per-cell byte cap apply to each). shared_keys is the number of distinct row keys present in both files.
-Rows present in both are not returned.
+only_in_a / only_in_b (and changed_a / changed_b) are each a read_table-style payload (so limit and the per-cell byte cap apply to each). changed_a[k] and changed_b[k] line up with changed[k], which names the differing columns for that pair.
+For set, shared_keys is the number of distinct row keys present in both files.
+Unchanged rows are not returned.

 Example call